FlamingFury00/ChronoChess/chronochess-enhanced/README.md

 # ChronoChess

-An idle-autobattler chess hybrid that combines traditional chess mechanics with idle progression systems, narrative encounters, and advanced 3D visualization.
+An idle-autobattler chess hybrid that combines traditional chess mechanics with idle progression systems and advanced 3D visualization.

+> Note: This repository contains a prototype build with known bugs and many features in progress.
+For the Devpost submission write-up, see [DEVPOST.md](./DEVPOST.md).
+For the full implementation plan, see [`.kiro/specs/chronochess-enhanced/tasks.md`](.kiro/specs/chronochess-enhanced/tasks.md).

 ## Features